Krawerl/A_f_K/README.md

-Ansible_for_Klipper
+**Ansible_for_Klipper**

-Ansible script to install/update Klipper-Moonraker-Mainsail on multiple pi's
+*Ansible script to install/update Klipper-Moonraker-Mainsail-(KIAUH) on multiple pi's*

+Basic Idea: configure once and keep your klipper systems up to date with one command or a cron job

 Compatible with [kiauh](https://github.com/th33xitus/kiauh)